 The next step in creating your registration form can depend on your specific programs needs.
 Typically, most wrestling programs collect information such as:

 Depending on your programs needs, these questions can vary so just be sure to use this section to collect the rest of the information you need to get off to a successful start of the season.

-Asking questions such as wrestlers experience level can help give you a heads up on your wrestlers skill level and help you plan out your practice schedule before the first practice
+Asking questions such as wrestlers experience level can help give you a heads up on your wrestlers skill level and help you plan out your practice schedule before the first practice.

 Pro Tip #2 - Use drop-down menus on questions such as t-shirt size and experience level so you don’t get answers like extra extra large and XXL that will make it difficult to sort your list following registration.

-The last section in your list can be great for planning and preparing your season in advance.
-Although wrestler registrations and youth sport sponsorships can finance a large part of your annual expenses, there are a few methods you can use on your registration to help finance your program better for the season.
+The last section in your form can be great for planning and preparing your season in advance.
+Although wrestler registrations and sponsorships can finance a large part of your annual expenses, there are a few methods you can use on your registration to help finance your program better for the season.

 Collecting this information now can be a great way to get a better feel for how your club will manage things such as coaching, fundraising, concession stands, social media and more very early on.

-Asking for donations at the bottom of your registration form can be a great way to collect donations without seeming too intrusive
+Asking for donations at the bottom of your registration form can be a great way to collect donations without seeming too intrusive.

-If you’ve followed all of our tips in this article, you should now have a complete registration form that is easily sortable and will help you really plan your season in advance and hopefully register more wrestlers!
+If you’ve followed all of our tips in this article, you should now have a complete registration form that is easily sortable and will help you plan your season in advance and register more wrestlers!